markhker/remix-auth-otp/README.md

 ### Auth Routes

-Last but not least, we'll need to create the routes that will handle the authentication flow.
+Last but not least, we'll require to create the routes that will handle the authentication flow.
 Create the following files inside the `app/routes` folder.

 ### `login.tsx`